calummoore/blog-product/content/products/yabble/index.md

 Bit of a frustrating start to the day, as I had problems copying the boilerplate over from Snapboard to the new Yabble repo.
 It seems like new versions of both Typescript and CRA have been released, and this caused a lot of dependency conflicts.
 In the end, I had to spend the time to update everything (which resulted in quite a few breaking changes that needed to be fixed).

 But alas, I now have a basic homepage, login, etc up and running (mostly copied from Snapboard) and I’ve deployed it here - https://yabble.io.
-Feel free to sign up and explore as I build, but I can't guarantee data will stick around until it’s officially launched next week!
+Feel free to sign up and explore as I build, but I can't guarantee anything will work or data will stick around until it’s officially launched next week!

-Setup infrastructure - Google Cloud, Sentry, FullStory, Google Analytics, Email, Netlify, Stripe
+Setup infrastructure and boilerplate for the app - Google Cloud, Sentry, FullStory, Google Analytics, Email, Netlify, Stripe